djagerif/comfort2mqtt/DOCS.md

       optimistic: false
       on_command_type: "first"
 ```
 Comfort II ULTRA supports both Unsigned 8-bit and Signed 16-bit values.
-However, many integrations like Clipsal C-BUS, by Schneider Electric, uses Unsigned 8-bit values and sets Counter values of 0xFF(255) for 'On' and 0x00(0) for 'Off' states and any other value inbetween when required for example dimming.
+However, many integrations like Clipsal C-BUS, by Schneider Electric, uses Unsigned 8-bit values and sets Counter values of 0xFF(255) for 'On' and 0x00(0) for 'Off' states and any other value in between when required for example dimming.
 If you have a Comfort II ULTRA integration that is different to the example mentioned then you need to adjust your `payload_on` and `payload_off` integer values accordingly.

 The `Kitchen Light` is an example of a Dimmable light and the `Study Light` is a Non-Dimmable light, both mapped to their respective Comfort Counters.
 You could also map your Non-Dimmable Lights to Comfort Flags which should operate in a similar manner as Counters except the `payload_on`value will be `1` rather than `255`.
 With the Light examples above you can also add the `Brightness` secondary info to the Dimmer light icon and it will display as per below.